Benchmark your capabilities against the HR profession

 Going back over a decade, the idea of the Model of Excellence was developed based on two surveys of Australian HR practitioners and CEOs.
 Since then it has gone through a number of iterations, having been informed by local, national and global data including inputs from the international RBL Human Resource Competency Study under the leadership of Professor Dave Ulrich from the University of Michigan.

-In what is an evolving picture, in 2015 the 'What is Good HR?' survey will be put to a sample group of CEOs to get an 'outside-in' perspective on what they expect of HR.
-We will also participate in the seventh round of the global RBL competency study.
+In what is an evolving picture, in 2015 the 'What is Good HR?' survey was put to a sample group of CEOs to get an 'outside-in' perspective on what they expect of HR.

 Applying the Model of Excellence

 The Model of Excellence is the foundation for HR certification and gives employers the assurance that Certified HR Practitioners have the necessary behaviours and capabilities to be an effective HR partner to the business.

 The Model also forms the conceptual basis for assessment and accreditation of all HR management programs in technical and vocational education.
 Currently, more than 90 courses at more than 35 Australian educational institutions have AHRI accreditation, which assures the industry that these graduates have the necessary practical competencies to successfully operate in their field.